JOIN LOGIN JOIN

 And yeah, if you see a suspicious pile of the Maelstrom Drukhari Battalion contents on eBay for cheap, you might have a pretty good guess where it came from.

-See The Latest GW Releases and Roadmap
+See The Latest Games Workshop New Releases Roadmap

 Did you manage to grab a box before the recall?